Does It Matter What Types of Swimming Pool Algae You Have

 Balance H2O Chemistry

-Scrub & brush pool’s walls and floor
+Scrub & brush the pool’s walls and floor

 Run filter 24 hrs.